imtiazmasrur/node-hello-world/README.md

 - To see all namespace (everything) `kubectl get all -A`
 - OR
 - To see all your named namespace (everything) `kubectl get all -n developers-space`
+- To see only deployment `kubectl get deploy`
 - To find anything `kubectl get all -n developers-space | grep node-hello-world`
 - After any update apply on deployment.yaml file `kubectl apply -f deployment.yaml`
 - Restart pod `kubectl rollout restart deployment node-hello-world -n developers-space`
 - Stop a single deployment/pod `kubectl -n developers-space scale deployment node-hello-world --replicas 0`
+- Delete a deployment `kubectl delete deploy node-hello-world`

 ### Pod Debugging commands on Kubernetes
 - To see your namespace's pods `kubectl get pods -n developers-space`